iamandycohen/video-transcribe/azure-ai-foundry/openapi-specs/README.md

 - Automatic model downloads as needed

 ### TextAnalysis
-- **Multi-operation action** with 5 text processing endpoints
+- **Multi-operation action** with 5 text processing endpoints in one file
+- **Mixed behavior**: `/enhance-transcription` is job-based (returns job_id), others are immediate
-- Can run enhancement first, then analysis operations in parallel
+- Enhancement should be run first, then analysis operations can run in parallel
 - All operations require transcribed text in workflow state

 ### GetWorkflowState